Blainear/rom-collection-cleanup-tool/README.md

 ### IGDB API Setup (Optional)

-Some features, such as alternative name lookup, rely on the IGDB API.
-You can provide your own credentials either via environment variables or through the GUI's **Advanced** tab.
+Some features, such as alternative name lookup, rely on the IGDB API. **For security reasons, you must provide your own credentials** - no default credentials are included in the codebase.

+You can provide credentials either via environment variables or through the GUI's **Advanced** tab.
 See [README_API_CREDENTIALS.md](README_API_CREDENTIALS.md) for a step-by-step guide to obtaining these values.

 ```bash
 export IGDB_CLIENT_ID="your-client-id"
 export IGDB_ACCESS_TOKEN="your-access-token"
 ```

-If credentials are not supplied, the program skips IGDB lookups.
+If credentials are not supplied, the program will use basic name matching only and skip IGDB lookups.
+This is perfectly functional for most use cases.

+## Security & Privacy

+- **No hardcoded credentials**: The tool requires you to provide your own IGDB API credentials
+- **Local processing**: All ROM analysis happens locally on your machine
+- **Optional cloud features**: IGDB integration is optional and can be disabled
+- **Data safety**: The tool includes dry-run mode and move-to-folder options for safe testing